Jeremy Smith (ice hockey): Playing career

 On June 10, 2019, Smith as an impending free agent, signed his first contract abroad, agreeing to a two-year contract with Chinese outfit Kunlun Red Star of the KHL.

 International play

 Due to his stint in China, Smith was called up to represent the China men's national ice hockey team for the 2022 Winter Olympics.
 According to some sources, he became a Chinese citizen in order to be eligible to represent the nation at the Olympics.
-Smith's teammate Jake Chelios confirmed that he kept his American citizenship but denied answering whether he naturalized as a Chinese citizen.
+Smith's teammate Jake Chelios confirmed that he kept his American citizenship but refused to answer whether he was a naturalized Chinese citizen.
 While the Olympic Charter stipulates that any athlete competing in the Games must be a national of the country of the NOC which is entering such competitor, the IOC Executive Board has the authority to make certain exceptions of a "general or individual nature", though it is unclear whether this was the case.

 During the games, the pinyin version of the Chinese transcription of Smith's name, Jieruimi Shimisi, was used for commentary and statistics records by the IOC.

+Personal

+Jeremy Smith graduated from Woodhaven High School as part of the class of 2007.